ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-2/11-ember-data.md

 wait  .rental.detailed
 ```

 EmberData offers many, many features (like managing the *relationships* between different models) and there's a lot more we can learn about it.
-For example, if your backend's have some inconsistencies across different endpoints, EmberData allows you to define more specific, per-model adapters and serializers too!
+For example, if your backend's have some inconsistencies across different endpoints, EmberData allows you to define request specific handlers and builders!
 We are just scratching the surface here.
 If you want to learn more about EmberData, check out [its own dedicated section](../../../models/) in the guides!

 ```run:server:stop
 npm start